WebNovelMINDAZA22.73%

 "One day you will return here, but for now you must face your fate," Khaled said, a gentle smile crossing his face.

-"Are you serious?"
+"How about you?
+You live in Mindanao Island, the big kingdom compressed with many cities.
+What was it like?"
 Mindaza asked, but Khaled gave no answer.
 He simply smiled knowingly, lost in hopeful thoughts.
+But not later, he started to tell something.

 Mindaza felt conflicted.
 Though sad and uncertain at his abrupt departure, she also felt a thrill of excitement and wonder at the new experiences ahead.